jbrinchmann/DustyHII.jl/README.md

 - y is a dimensionless radius
 - u(y) is a dimensionless inverse density
-- &phi(y); is a dimensionless variable tracing the ionizing photons as a function of radius.
+- ϕ(y) is a dimensionless variable tracing the ionizing photons as a function of radius.